Northern Ireland (Ministers, Elections and Petitions of Concern) Act 2022

 Overview

-This bill amends the Northern Ireland (Ministers, Elections and Petitions of Concern) Bill.
-It primarily focuses on transitional provisions related to the roles of the First Minister and deputy First Minister, specifically addressing how changes introduced by the bill will apply to vacancies arising before the bill becomes law.
+This bill, amending the Northern Ireland (Ministers, Elections and Petitions of Concern) Bill, focuses on transitional provisions related to changes in the Northern Ireland ministerial offices and election processes.
+It clarifies how the new rules apply to vacancies arising before the bill's enactment, ensuring a smooth transition.

 Description

-- Clause 8 Amendment: A minor grammatical amendment to clarify the wording concerning the bill's coming into force.
+- Clause 8 Amendment: A minor grammatical amendment clarifies the wording related to the bill's enforcement date.

 Government Spending